deliveroo/deliveroo.engineering/_posts/2023-02-28-the-road-to-run-apache-flink-applications-on-aws-kda.md

 * The concept of KPU and parallelism can be confusing and hard to configure.
 For example, application A of `40 Parallelism / 2 ParallelismPerKPU = 20 KPU` and application B of `40 Parallelism / 6 ParallelismPerKPU = 7 KPU`.
-From the screenshots below, we can see that different Parallelism and ParallelismPerKPU can result in different number of task managers with different resources allocation.
-Higher KPU gives us fewer task managers, but each of them have hefty resources (CPU and RAM), whereas lower KPU gives us many small task managers.
-The nonlinearity of physical resources under the hood makes KPU abstract less useful.
+From the screenshots below, we can see that different `Parallelism` and `ParallelismPerKPU` can result in different number of task managers with different resources allocation.
+Higher `KPU` and lower `ParallelismPerKPU` gives us fewer task managers, but each of them have hefty resources (CPU and RAM), whereas lower `KPU` and higher `ParallelismPerKPU` gives us many small task managers.
+The nonlinearity of physical resources under the hood makes the KPU abstraction less useful.

 <figure>
 ![Application A - 20 KPU](/images/posts/the-road-to-run-apache-flink-applications-on-aws-kda/kpu-20.png)